 All students traveling internationally on Temple University organized, sanctioned or funded activities are required to purchase GeoBlue (formerly HTH Worldwide) health insurance for the duration of their time outside of the U.S. Students are provided more information about how to purchase the insurance after acceptance to their program or upon beginning the approval process to study on an external program.
 Other Temple travelers will follow the procedures and requirements described below for purchasing GeoBlue health insurance.
 Learn more about GeoBlue.

-Official university programs/activities, including study abroad, are prohibited in countries that are under United States Department of State travel warnings and/or countries rated as high or extreme travel risk by International SOS.
+Temple sanctioned travel, including study abroad and other official university programs and/or activities, is prohibited in countries that are under United States Department of State travel warnings and/or countries rated as high or extreme travel risk by International SOS; accordingly, students are not permitted to travel to, or through, these countries while participating in, or traveling to/from a Temple sanctioned international program, activity and/or experience.

 Procedures and requirements for Temple travelers